gitenter/gitenter/doc/architecture/SyAD.md

         - There is no particular role as reviewer, as anybody who can read can review.
         - There is no need to have reader role for public repositories.
         - *(Document reader may be code editor.
 But if document and code stay in the same repo, then git push authorization need to distinguish which is which.
 Or we may forbidden update/merge to master in user's platform.)*
-- [SyAD-0041]{SyAD-0038,SyAD-0039} A project organizer of an repository is in charge of:
+- [SyAD-0041]{SyAD-0038,SyRS-0093} A project organizer of an repository is in charge of:
     - Authorize members (include herself) particular privilege of the corresponding repository.
 It is not the job of the organization manager, because we want to keep that role non-professional.
     - Setup the logistics of a review activity.
     - Organize the approval process of a review meeting.
-        - *(Should we need this person?
-Or it could be a simple system-based voting?)*

 ## Decomposition description